Paint Calculator (Wall Area, Coverage & Coats)

 Common paint estimation mistakes

-- Measuring only one wall and assuming it represents the whole room — add every wall's area together, and remember a typical room has 4 walls, not 1.
+- Measuring only one wall and assuming it represents the whole room — switch on Multiple Walls and add every wall, or use the Room Paint Calculator.

-- Forgetting to deduct door and window openings, which over-orders paint on rooms with several openings — a standard door is roughly 1.6-1.9 m² and a window 1-1.5 m², so 2-3 openings can reduce the true paintable area by 10-15%.
+- Forgetting to deduct door and window openings, which over-orders paint — a standard door is roughly 1.6-1.9 m² and a window 1-1.5 m², so 2-3 openings can reduce the true paintable area by 10-15%.

-- Using the same coverage rate for a rough, freshly plastered wall as for a smooth, previously painted wall — rough surfaces can need 20-30% more paint for the same area.
+- Using the same coverage rate for a rough, freshly plastered wall as for a smooth, previously painted wall — set Surface Condition correctly instead of guessing.

 - Skipping primer on new plaster or a major color change, which increases topcoat consumption because the wall keeps absorbing paint unevenly.

-- Buying paint by liters needed rather than rounding up to the nearest full can size, leaving an odd partial can that doesn't match any retail size.
+- Buying paint by raw liters needed rather than rounding up to the nearest full can size.

 - Ignoring wastage entirely on a tight budget, then running short mid-job and needing to buy a second small can at a higher per-liter price.